 - used by Facebook, Amazon, and Google for their infrastructures.

-Created in the 1990s in order to service Linux servers (originally those of the now out-of-business firm Speed Hosting by developer John Nick Koston), cPanel is not just an option but the standard for managing any type of Linux server: “real” (physical) or virtual (whether a cloud server or a VPS on a standalone piece of hardware).
+Created in the 1990s in order to service Linux servers (originally those of the now out-of-business firm Speed Hosting by developer John Nick Koston), cPanel is not just an option but the standard for managing any type of Linux server: “real” (physical) or virtual (whether a cloud server or a private server on a standalone piece of hardware).

-As the world transitions away from physical servers toward cloud VPS machines, developers, designers and resellers utilize cPanel to manage their open source virtual cPanel environments.
+As the world transitions away from physical servers toward cloud hosting machines, developers, designers and resellers utilize cPanel to manage their open source virtual cPanel environments.
 Here are 5 reasons why cPanel is such a great choice for the needs of a wide variety of web professionals and others who administer sites.
 (The basic framework below is courtesy of Blog Basics.)

 Popularity.
 As described above, Linux is widely used, and Cpanel is, in turn, commonplace.
 For the same reason that WordPress is the most reasonable place to initially turn if considering a content management system (CMS) or MS Word if considering a word processor, cPanel is the mainstream option for a website or server control panel.
 It’s not just popular among individuals but among experts: as noted above, 3 out of every 5 major web hosts use the platform.

 Diversity/simplicity.
-Managing a website should not need to feel highly technical, whether you are using a cloud VPS or any type of server. cPanel offers a broad feature set and intuitive, user-friendly interface.
+Managing a website should not need to feel highly technical, whether you are using a cloud server or any type of server. cPanel offers a broad feature set and intuitive, user-friendly interface.
 Through a central hub, you can manage e-mail, organize and monitor databases, enter back-end components of the public-facing site, check analytic user stats, and perform a range of tasks geared toward the tech-savvy with specific management requirements.

 Additionally, it’s easy for a hosting company or independent user of cPanel to add modules, accessible in the cPanel cloud hosting panel.
-Although the applications are not extensively vetted or certified by cPanel and require testing prior to deployment, functionalities can be expanded to fit the needs of cloud VPS hosting clients and other users.
+Although the applications are not extensively vetted or certified by cPanel and require testing prior to deployment, functionalities can be expanded to fit the needs of cloud hosting clients and other users.
 Examples include the email marketing program CakeMail and the VoIP (voice over Internet protocol) application Siter.

 Control. cPanel is a control panel, so it allows you to control aspects of your site and/or server.
 Now, control is relative.
 An expert sysadmin (system administrator) might not want to use a control panel at all because it’s a layer with parameters in between them and the machine that can at times feel arbitrary or rigid.

 However, cPanel does offer a real control advantage: once you get used to the GUI (graphical user interface), you will not have to learn a new system if and when you switch to another web hosting company.
-Transferring your site to another VPS cloud provider or any hosting service can be a stressful hassle, but if you are switching from one cPanel environment to another one, getting the site up and running will be familiar, and management with the new host will be virtually identical.
+Transferring your site to another cloud provider or any hosting service can be a stressful hassle, but if you are switching from one cPanel environment to another one, getting the site up and running will be familiar, and management with the new host will be virtually identical.

 Easy app installation.
 Not only are cPanel apps easy to find in the central catalog, but they are also easy to install.
-Typically a VPS cloud service or hosting provider has a number of apps already available within cPanel.
+Typically a cloud service or hosting provider has a number of apps already available within cPanel.
 Generally, one of those applications itself – usually called Fantastico or Softaculous (Installatron is an alternative which is one of the top 5 rated programs in the app catalog) – helps you install any other app speedily and with ease.

 Any of these script installer programs allows you to automatically install over a hundred open source apps.
 It’s wise to know that you have an auto-installer available when needed.
 However, be careful with these installers when upgrading to a new app version.
 You can cause errors on your site and lose information if you aren’t backed up properly.
 User beware.